Dudeiebot/portfolio/content/setup.md

 `stickies`
 `Day Progress`

-i have more talks ragarding this [here](http://excel.ojo/journals/setup/)
+I have more talks ragarding this [here](http://excel.ojo/journals/setup/)